JorisWijnen/spongemockify/README.md

 ## The algorithm

 For each character in the string
- - randomize an integer from 1 to [variable_range] (starts at 10)
+ - randomize an integer from 1 to VARIABLE_RANGE (starts at 10)
- - If integer is 5 or lower, the character is capitalized and the random range is increased by 1
+ - If integer is 5 or lower, the character is capitalized and the VARIABLE_RANGE is increased by 1
- - If integer is higher than 5 (thus a lowercase letter), decrease the range by 1
+ - If integer is higher than 5 (thus a lowercase letter), decrease the VARIABLE_RANGE by 1

 This will make is less likely to have back to back strings of multiple uppercase and lowercase letters